 Featured below are the audio files and transcripts regarding some approaches to survivor health care for survivors of all types of cancer, as well as their caregivers and families.

 What is “survivorship?”

 The definition of “survivorship” can vary and sometimes cause confusion.
 Some define survivors as “five years post-diagnosis.”
 The Institute of Medicine (IOM) defines cancer survivor as one who has completed treatment for their initial cancer — this is usually six months post-diagnosis.
 The National Cancer Institute and the National Coalition for Cancer Survivorship have adopted the definition of cancer survivorship as being from the time of diagnosis, through the balance of life.
-VCU Massey Cancer Center's Adult Cancer Survivorship Clinic uses the IOM definition.
+VCU Massey Cancer Center uses the NCI definition.